-The Deciding structures section suggests factors you may need to consider when determining the legal and governance structures, systems and processes for your new Parks Trust.
+The Deciding structures section suggests factors you may need to consider when determining the legal and governance structures, systems and processes.

 - the benefits that the park assets deliver are protected forever